i4guar/CarND-Behavioral-Cloning/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model and added the Dropout layers.
+Then I also added flipped images to the training set and a lap around the track clockwise.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+I was suprised and the car was able to drive autonomously around the track without leaving the road without further manipulation or testing.

 #### 2. Final Model Architecture